Young Hegelians: Critique of religion

-The core of their religious critique was the concept of alienation, developed most systematically by Ludwig Feuerbach and Bruno Bauer.
+The core of their religious critique was the concept of alienation, developed most systematically by Feuerbach and Bruno Bauer.
 In The Essence of Christianity (1841), Feuerbach argued that God is nothing more than a projection of the human "species-essence".
 Humanity unconsciously externalizes its own highest qualities—reason, love, goodness—and worships them as a separate, divine being.
 In doing so, "the richer is God, the poorer is man."
 The critique was aimed not only at the existence of God but at the personalist form this projection took.
 The Christian conception of a personal God, Feuerbach argued, was the source of an asocial egoism that alienated individuals from their collective species-life.
 Feuerbach's aim was not to abolish religion but to reclaim these alienated human attributes, transforming theology into anthropology and creating a "new religion" of humanity.

 Bruno Bauer's critique was more radical and historical.
 In his critiques of the Gospels, he argued that the Christian narrative was not a collective myth but a literary creation of individual evangelists, reflecting a stage of "self-consciousness" where the human ego had become alienated from itself.
 For Bauer, Christianity represented the most extreme form of self-alienation because it demanded total submission to an external, arbitrary God, thereby becoming the greatest obstacle to the progress of free self-consciousness.
 By 1842, most Young Hegelians, particularly the Berlin Freien, had adopted an openly atheistic stance, connecting philosophy with the explicit denial of God.